joannegger/plaNETic/README.md

 For a more detailed description of the features of the code, we refer to [Egger et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240618653E/abstract), where the code was first introduced and applied to a planetary system.
 An up-to-date list of publications that are using the plaNETic code can be found in [this ADS library](https://ui.adsabs.harvard.edu/public-libraries/1gUfHn6dR5qTwZ9phcfNMg).

 If you want to use this code, please get in contact with Jo Ann Egger (joann.egger@esa.int).
-The plaNETic team is happy to provide support with running the code and interpreting the results.
+The plaNETic team is happy to collaborate on your project, especially by providing support with running the code and helping to interpret the results.

 ## Citations
 If you use this code, please cite [Egger et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240618653E/abstract), where this version of the plaNETic framework was introduced for the first time.
 If you also use the trained neural networks provided, please also cite [Haldemann et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...681A..96H/abstract).